 Some mornings there are emergencies on the subway, we wait for emergency services to remove the person.
 The saddest part is that emergency rarely happens outside of rush-hour.
-You may argue that this is because there are fewer people, but I’d say life is more stressful during rush-hour.
+You could argue that this happens because fewer people ride during these times, but I’d say it happens because life is much more stressful during rush-hour.’

-Do a google search and you will find that stress is one of the leading cause of sickness and death.
+Do a google search, and you will find that stress is one of the leading cause of sickness and death.
 The leading causes of stress come down to work and money, though they are the same thing.
-Our lives by these circumstances are worse because of the need for money.
+Our lives under these circumstances are worse because of the need for money.

 Winners and Losers

 The common complaints of the losers in our system, almost always point blame at the winners.
-It seems obvious to blame the rich, they are benefiting the most and cheer on the current system.
-Unfortunately, they are only doing what they know to do in the situation they are in.
+It seems obvious to blame the rich, and they are benefiting the most and cheer on the current system.
+Unfortunately, people are only doing what they know to do in the situation they find themselves.